TranNhatTan14/Obsidian/Phrases.md

 - When it comes to design, sometimes ==less is more==.
 - After the conference, the team went out to ==let their hair down== (to be informal or relaxed) and relax.
 - I didn’t ask for his ==two cents== (an idiom meaning an unsolicited opinion), but he gave it anyway.
+- Might you be able to = Could you please